PavanRangani/docs/docs/prd/philanthropy/philanthropy.md

 ## Payment entity

-- For one time grant only one payment will be created
+- For `One-time Grant` and `Multi-year Grant`, only one payment will be created.
-- For `Multi-year` and `Custom`, multiple payments will be created
+- For `Custom`, multiple payments will be created.
 - Based on the selected `Payment mode` fields will be different

 ### Payment mode = `Cash`.